heptarch/heptarch.github.io/drafts/rbl2.md

 research, a porousness to new ideas, and compatibility with existing personnel, were also prerequisites.

-In a small organization devoted to creative applied research, I think the mixture will be similar but the proportions will change.
-Rather than build out labs from the get-go, I suspect it is better to develop a tight-knit *core team* of researchers with overlapping but complementary areas of expertise, radical openness to interdisciplinary leads, and wild synergy.
+In a small organization of creative applied research, I think the mixture will be similar but the proportions will change.
+Rather than build out labs from the get-go, I suspect it is better to develop a tight-knit *core team* of researchers with overlapping but complementary areas of expertise, radical openness to new ideas, and synergy up the wazoo.
-Academic pedigree is useful only insofar as it original research.

 ## 2. <a href="#toc">What: problem choice</a><a id="sec-2" name="sec-2"></a>